-Truly Original Korean Street Food
+Truly Original Korean Street Foods You Have to Try in Korea

 New York has bagels, London has fish and chips, and Seoul has tteokbokki.
 Spicy, with just enough sweetness to keep you coming back for more, tteokbokki is a favourite among locals and foreigners alike.
 While, the doughy rice cake may give the jaw a bit of a workout, it’s a flavourful delight that warms the heart and the tongue.